jklaeui/jklaeui.github.io/index.md

 At the moment, **I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other** in the Swiss labour market.

 Generally, my research interests lie in labour economics, public economics and applied econometrics.
-I hold a Master's Degree from the Universiy College London.
+I hold a Master's Degree from the University College London.

 ### Policy reports & Media